 Share infocards and infographics

-Watch videos about vision impairment
+Check out videos about visual impairment

 Be part of Low Vision Awareness Month in February